Forensic Scientist

 Hi how are you, I just wanted to ask about the requirement for becoming a Forensic scientist , and if their any drawback, and if one can self employ after school

-Asked by Rahmat over 6 years ago
+Asked by Rahmat almost 7 years ago

 The requirements to work in a forensic capacity depend upon the agency--it might be anything from a high school diploma to a PhD for DNA analysis.
 The only way to know is to contact each agency and ask.
 Or at least check their websites, or the websites of forensic organizations such as IAI and AAFS, which post job vacancies.
 Drawbacks can be a lower salary than in the private sector, hours of work, having to work overtime or be on call.
 I don't know what you mean by 'self employ,' sorry.
 There are no 'freelance' type forensic positions that I know of, unless you have a specialty like soil analysis or anthropology, then you might be able to work doing consulting work when needed.
 But you'd have to have many years experience before that would be an option.
 I hope that helps!
 Best of luck!